 Frequently Asked Questions

-- helping seniors or less-able individuals garden
+- helping seniors or less-able individuals with gardening activities

 - answering a garden phone-in line for your community

-- designing, planting or maintaining community gardens in public places such as hospitals, schools, parks, etc.
+- designing, planting, or maintaining community gardens in public places such as hospitals, schools, parks, etc.

 - developing and hosting therapeutic gardening activities

-- teaching gardening classes for your local community colleges, associations or recreation departments
+- teaching gardening classes for your local community colleges, associations, or recreation departments

 - The list goes on...
 “If you think there is a need you can fill it!”